 Snack: Veggies and guacamole

 Going low carb doesn’t have to be complicated.
-By focusing on filling your plate with a variety of healthy, low-carb, high-fat, and high-protein food, you can easily improve your health while keeping your stomach (and wallet!) happy.
+By focusing on filling your plate with a variety of healthy, low carb and high protein food, you can easily improve your health while keeping your stomach (and wallet!) happy.

 Sources: Healthline | Medical News Today